 The core acting classes at the studio are comprised of two years of professional training based on the work of Sanford Meisner and the Meisner technique.
 The goal of the first year of the Meisner training is to develop a truthful acting instrument, where all fundamentals of the art form are second nature to the actor.
 Beginning with a simple repetition exercise, Meisner’s brilliant technique, when taught properly, evolves over nine months into a very deep, rich, and sophisticated, improvisational exercise.
 Untrained actors are bad and not respected professionally for a number of reasons: their attention is on themselves, they wait for their cues, cannot respond spontaneously from moment to moment, think squeezing out emotion is a good thing, are riddled with physical and vocal tension, indicate behavior, don’t listen, and can’t craft.
 Meisner’s first year solves these problems along with many others.

-If first year is laying the foundation, second year is building the house.
-Now that the fundamentals are in place, we begin to look at character, and script interpretation.
-First year teaches, among other things, how an actor finds their own spontaneous, personal, and emotional line of a scene.
+If the first year is laying the foundation, the second year is building the house.
+Now that the fundamentals are in place, we begin to look at the character and script interpretation.
+The first-year teaches, among other things, how an actor finds their own spontaneous, personal, and emotional line of a scene.
 But what does an actor do when their straight response does not fit the character?
-Second year is about learning the tools to organically shift an actor’s impulses to fit the character and the script.
+The second year is about learning the tools to organically shift an actor’s impulses to fit the character and the script.

 Students begin the year learning how to craft a point of view that is not their own.
 This is the beginning of character work.
 We also spend time on impediments.
 Actors need to be able to craft drugs and pain.
 Learning how to do a flawless drunk along with various pain impediments is very important.
 It will come up many times in an actor’s career.